-For DB USA Corp, 557 employees were identified as Material Risk Takers according to CRD IV for financial year 2020, compared to 493 employees for 2019.
-The remuneration elements for all MRTs identified according to CRD IV are detailed in the table below in accordance with CRD IV and Article 450 CRR.
+For DB USA Corp, 263 employees were identified as Material Risk Takers according to InstVV for financial year 2021, compared to 557 employees for 2020.
+This decrease is attributable to the reduced number of quantitative (remuneration driven) MRTs as a result of the newly applicable remuneration thresholds following regulatory changes in 2021.
+The remuneration elements for all MRTs identified are detailed in the table below in accordance with Section 16 InstVV and Article 450 CRR.